intensealchemist/DiscordChessBot/README.md

 Board images are saved as `chessboard.png` and posted to Discord.
 Piece PNGs are included (e.g., `white-king.png`, `black-queen.png`).
-Themes supported: classic, green, blue.
 Coordinates are drawn around the board.

 ## Screenshots

-Below are placeholders for board theme previews.
-You can generate them by running the bot locally, using `/play` (Solo), then `/theme <name>` and saving the posted `chessboard.png`.
+Below are placeholders for board previews.
+You can generate them by running the bot locally, starting a game, and saving the posted `chessboard.png`.

 Place your screenshots under `assets/` and update the paths below if needed.